-Richard Nosworthy is a Technical Partner and heads up the Neighbourly Matters team, which comprises of Daylight, Sunlight, Rights of Light Consultancy, Party Wall advice, Boundary Disputes and Oversailing Licence services.
+Richard Nosworthy heads up the Neighbourly Matters team, which comprises of Daylight, Sunlight, Rights of Light Consultancy, Party Wall advice, Boundary Disputes and Oversailing Licence services.
 He is a highly dedicated and conscientious advisor, who has a proven track record for delivering expert strategic Rights of Light/Planning Daylight & Sunlight advice for developers, financial institutions and government bodies in some of the UK’s most challenging locations.

 As father of two active young boys, I am often found knee deep in mud exploring nature around Hertfordshire and Essex, searching for wildlife and fungi.
 When not in the great outdoors, I am acting as weekend chauffeur for many of their sporting and social events!